MuseumAPI/AmericanWatercolors/Content/home.md

 ## Members of the New York Water Color Society, 1850-55, and the American Watercolor Society, 1866-1922

-Two appendixes published in American Watercolor in the Age of Homer and Sargent are available here for download as pdfs.
+Two appendixes published in *American Watercolor in the Age of Homer and Sargent* are available here for download as pdfs.

-**Appendix A** lists the members of the earlier New York Water Color Society (1850-55), which included many artists who later joined the AWS.
+[Appendix A](Bibliography/11_Appendix_A_Members_of_the_New_York_Water_Color_Society.pdf) lists the members of the earlier New York Water Color Society (1850-55), which included many artists who later joined the AWS.

-**Appendix B**  lists the artists who joined the AWS from 1866 to 1922, embracing the influx of new members elected in 1921 and 1922 as the AWS began to exhibit jointly with the New York Water Color Club.
-This list expands and corrects the roster for these years that appears in Ralph Fabri, A History of the American Watercolor Society: The First Hundred Years (New York: AWS, 1969), pp. 88-90, drawing from the minutes of the AWS in addition to the exhibition catalogues.
+[Appendix B](Bibliography/12_Appendix_B_Members_of_the_American_Watercolor_Society.pdf) lists the artists who joined the AWS from 1866 to 1922, embracing the influx of new members elected in 1921 and 1922 as the AWS began to exhibit jointly with the New York Water Color Club.
+This list expands and corrects the roster for these years that appears in Ralph Fabri, *A History of the American Watercolor Society: The First Hundred Years* (New York: AWS, 1969), pp. 88-90, drawing from the minutes of the AWS in addition to the exhibition catalogues.

 ## Watercolor Techniques and Materials

 The general bibliography downloadable above as a pdf includes a number of sources on watercolor techniques and materials, including invaluable analyses by the paper conservators Marjorie Cohn, Kristi Dahm, Antoinette Owen, Marjorie Shelley, and Judith Walsh.

-Also made available here as a [pdf](Bibliography/13_Pollak_A_History_of_Manufacturing_Watercolor_Paint_in_America.pdf) is paper conservator Rebecca Pollak’s essay “Flash in the Pan: A History of Manufacturing Watercolor Pigments in America,” which appears in American Watercolor in the Age of Homer and Sargent.
+Also made available here as a [pdf](Bibliography/13_Pollak_A_History_of_Manufacturing_Watercolor_Paint_in_America.pdf) is paper conservator Rebecca Pollak’s essay “Flash in the Pan: A History of Manufacturing Watercolor Pigments in America,” which appears in *American Watercolor in the Age of Homer and Sargent*.

-For additional technical information on watercolor paintings, see Nancy Ash, Scott Homolka, and Stephanie Lussier, with Rebecca Pollak and Eliza Spaulding, Descriptive Terminology for Works of Art on Paper: Guidelines for the Accurate and Consistent Description of the Materials and Techniques of Drawings, Prints, and Collages, edited by Renée Wolcott (Conservation Department, Philadelphia Museum of Art, 2014).
+For additional technical information on watercolor paintings, see Nancy Ash, Scott Homolka, and Stephanie Lussier, with Rebecca Pollak and Eliza Spaulding, *Descriptive Terminology for Works of Art on Paper: Guidelines for the Accurate and Consistent Description of the Materials and Techniques of Drawings, Prints, and Collages*, edited by Renée Wolcott (Conservation Department, Philadelphia Museum of Art, 2014).
 This publication is available as a [pdf](https://www.philamuseum.org/doc_downloads/conservation/DescriptiveTerminologyforArtonPaper.pdf) on the Museum’s website.

 ## Acknowledgments